sjyk/alphaclean/docs/truthfinding.md

 # Example 2: Truth Finding with AlphaClean

-There are often discrepancy on data acquired from different Web sources.
+There are often discrepancies in data acquired from different Web sources.
 A common data cleaning task is to reconcile these discrepencies into a cannonical source of truth.
 Example 2 `examples/example2.py` shows how this can be done in our framework.
 It will leverage the same basic tools as the toy example.

 We have a dataset of airline 1000 arrival and departure times:
 ```